GovDocs, Your Labor Law Compliance Expert

-Update Service is available for GovDocs state and federal poster packages in the following formats:
+Update Service is available for the following GovDocs products:

 Does Update Service include posters?

-No. GovDocs Update Service is a subscription that must be purchased with a separate state and federal poster package.
+No. GovDocs Update Service is a subscription that must be purchased with a physical or electronic poster offering.
 To continue service after the first year, pay the Update Service subscription fee.

 Why do the posters ship out the following month?

-Once GovDocs is notified of a labor law posting change, we need to redesign, print and laminate the posters.
+Once GovDocs is notified of a labor law posting change, we need to redesign and print the posters.
 GovDocs then ships out the new posters to all customers with Update Service.
 This process takes additional time.